How Well Are You Sleeping?

 An inadequate sleeping regimen can have a variety of side effects.
 Some studies have linked sleep deprivation to obesity, school grades, breast cancer, Type II diabetes and mental health.

-Early-birds may have decreased liability of depression and there is “evidence that being a morning person confers a liability to lower risk of schizophrenia and greater subjective well-being.”
+Early-birds may have decreased liability of depression, and there is “evidence that being a morning person confers a liability to lower risk of schizophrenia and greater subjective well-being.”
 Conversely, poor sleepers are twice as likely to develop depression.

 There are links among aging, sleep deprivation, and heightened risk for Alzheimer’s disease.
-Deep sleep activates the brains waste removal system.
+Deep sleep activates the brain's waste-removal system.
 One study reported “increasingly clear evidence that quality of sleep or sleep deprivation can predict the onset of Alzheimer’s and dementia.”

 8 Tips to Combat Insomnia